RxSwiftCommunity/RxCookbook/FAQ/how-should-i-handle-errors.md

     ...
 ```

 Quick explanation.
 The parameter in `retryWhen` is an observable sequence of `Error` type.
-Now when we return the sequence, when a new item in this sequence is produced, the original sequence is started once again.
+Now when we return the sequence and a new item in this sequence is produced, the original sequence is started once again.
 When the error sequence completes/errors out, the original sequence will complete/error out as well.
-So we complete after 2 `URLError` errors or we throw an error whenever different error comes.
+So we complete our error sequence after 2 `URLError` errors or we throw an error whenever different error comes.
 This means: either you retry maximum 2 times when `URLError` comes or just propagate the error down below.

-**_Warnings:_**
+**_Warnings:_**<br />
 👮 The same as before (with `retry(_:)`), remember that error can happen after the `retryWhen(_:)` block and you should protect yourself as well.

 ## 3. Driver